• Arapsuyu Mahallesi, Atatürk Bulvarı M.Gökay Plaza

 • Empower Yourself with Accurate Information While Living with Psoriasis

-Many widespread beliefs about psoriasis in society are actually not true.
-The idea that “psoriasis is contagious” is one of the most common.
-However, psoriasis is absolutely not contagious; it is a chronic condition related to the immune system.
-Another misconception is that only the skin surface rashes matter.
-In reality, the effects of the disease go much deeper, causing joint pain, psychological stress, and a significant reduction in quality of life.
+Many commonly held beliefs about psoriasis in society do not reflect reality.
+One of the most common is the idea that "psoriasis is contagious."
+In reality, psoriasis is not contagious at all; it is a chronic condition related to the immune system.
+Another misconception is that only the visible skin lesions are important.
+However, the disease has deeper impacts, including joint pain, psychological stress, and significant reductions in quality of life.

-Another frequent misconception about psoriasis is that it can be completely cured.
-Current treatments can significantly reduce and control symptoms, but completely eliminating the disease is not yet possible.
-The notion that it “only occurs in older people” is also incorrect; psoriasis can appear in any age group, even in children.
+Another frequent misunderstanding about psoriasis is the belief that it can be completely cured.
+Current treatments can largely reduce symptoms and keep the condition under control, but completely eliminating it is not yet possible.
+The idea that it "only affects the elderly" is also false; psoriasis can occur at any age, even in children.

-Another false belief is that only stress triggers psoriasis.
-In fact, many factors, from genetics to immune system disorders, environmental factors, and certain medications, can act as triggers.
-Additionally, saying it “only affects the skin” is a limited perspective; psoriasis can also lead to systemic issues like joint inflammation (psoriatic arthritis).
+Another false notion is that stress alone triggers psoriasis.
+In reality, multiple factors—ranging from genetic predisposition and immune system disorders to environmental triggers and certain medications—can act as triggers.
+Moreover, saying it "only affects the skin" is an incomplete perspective; psoriasis can also lead to systemic conditions such as joint inflammation (psoriatic arthritis).

-The perception that sunlight is harmful is also among the misconceptions.
-Controlled and moderate exposure to sunlight can actually alleviate psoriasis symptoms.
-However, the key word here is control; overexposure poses risks to both the skin and overall health.
+The idea that sunlight is harmful is also a misconception.
+Controlled exposure to sunlight, without overdoing it, can actually alleviate psoriasis symptoms.
+The key is control; overexposure can pose risks to both skin and overall health.

 Is Psoriasis Contagious?
 Learn the Facts!

-The biggest question for those first encountering the term psoriasis is: is it contagious?
-The red, scaly plaques and itchy rashes often seen in psoriasis can trigger fear of contact in many people.
-However, the scientific fact is that psoriasis, or psoriasis, is not an infectious disease.
-It is not caused by viruses, bacteria, or fungi, so it does not spread from person to person.
-This is where misconceptions come into play, reinforcing societal prejudices.
+For those encountering the term psoriasis for the first time, the biggest question is: is it contagious?
+Red, scaly plaques and itchy rashes that we often see may cause fear of contact in many people.
+However, the scientific fact is that psoriasis is not an infectious disease.
+It is not caused by viruses, bacteria, or fungi, so it cannot spread from person to person.
+Here, common misconceptions reinforce social stigma.

-Individuals undergoing psoriasis treatment often face social exclusion concerns.
-However, dermatology experts clearly state that psoriasis patients are not contagious.
-The disease arises from genetic predisposition and immune system irregularities; it does not spread through touch, shared items, or close physical contact.
-Knowing this fact provides significant relief for both patients and their surroundings.
+Individuals receiving psoriasis treatment may experience social anxiety.
+However, dermatologists clearly state that psoriasis is not contagious.
+The disease arises from genetic predisposition and immune system dysfunction; it is not transmitted through contact, shared items, or close physical interaction.
+Knowing this information provides relief for both patients and those around them.

-Another misconception is that psoriasis completely goes away.
-In reality, psoriasis is chronic; it can be managed long-term, but it does not fully disappear.
-Modern treatment methods allow patients to experience extended periods of remission.
-Topical creams, phototherapy, and biologic drugs can significantly reduce the appearance of plaques and itching.
+Another misconception is that psoriasis can completely disappear.
+In fact, psoriasis is chronic; it can be controlled over the long term but does not entirely go away.
+Modern treatment methods allow patients to experience prolonged periods of improvement.
+Options such as topical creams, phototherapy, and biologics significantly reduce the appearance of plaques and itching.

 In summary, psoriasis is not contagious and does not require social isolation.
-Increasing societal awareness improves patients’ quality of life and prevents the spread of misinformation.
-The most important step is to seek information from reliable sources and consult a dermatology specialist.
+Raising awareness improves patients’ quality of life and prevents the spread of misinformation.
+The most important step is obtaining information from reliable sources and consulting a dermatology specialist.

-Hearsay information about psoriasis treatment often leads patients to misunderstand the process.
-One of the most common errors is the belief that topical creams and lotions alone are sufficient.
-In reality, for moderate to severe psoriasis cases, using creams alone is often ineffective; treatment plans typically include phototherapy or biologic drugs for support.
+Misconceptions about psoriasis treatment often lead patients to misunderstand the process.
+One common mistake is believing that topical creams and lotions alone are sufficient.
+However, in moderate to severe psoriasis cases, using only creams is often ineffective; treatment plans usually include phototherapy or biologics.

-Another misconception is that psoriasis treatment will provide complete recovery in a short time.
-In fact, psoriasis is a chronic disease with flare-ups and remission periods, not something that fully resolves.
+Another misconception is that psoriasis can be completely cured in a short time.
+In reality, psoriasis is a chronic condition with periods of flare-ups and remission.
 Treatment aims to control symptoms and improve quality of life.

-A common mistake among patients is discontinuing treatment when they feel better.
-However, consistent follow-up and medical oversight are critical to preventing new flare-ups.
-In psoriasis treatment, consistency is far more important than short-term relief.
+Patients often make the mistake of stopping treatment when they feel better.
+However, continuous follow-up and medical supervision are critical to prevent new flare-ups.
+Consistency in psoriasis treatment is far more important than short-term relief.

-The expectation that herbal mixtures or natural remedies offer a definitive solution is another misunderstanding.
-Such approaches cannot replace medical treatments and may sometimes irritate the skin, worsening the condition.
-Therefore, the treatment process must always be supervised by a dermatology specialist.
+Expecting herbal mixtures or natural remedies to provide a definitive solution is another misconception.
+Such approaches cannot replace medical treatment and may sometimes worsen the condition by irritating the skin.
+Therefore, treatment must always be supervised by a dermatology specialist.

 Debunking Psoriasis Myths: What You Need to Know

-One of the most common myths about psoriasis is that it is only a skin condition.
-In reality, psoriasis is a systemic disease that can affect joints, potentially causing serious issues like psoriatic arthritis.
-Assuming it’s limited to skin rashes underestimates the disease’s impact.
+One of the most common myths about psoriasis is that it only affects the skin.
+In reality, psoriasis is a systemic disease that can involve the joints, potentially causing serious issues like psoriatic arthritis.
+Therefore, assuming it only causes visible skin lesions underestimates the disease’s impact.

 Another false belief is that psoriasis is contagious.
-In fact, this disease is not microbial and does not spread through contact.
-This misconception leads to social exclusion or patients feeling the need to hide their condition.
-Increasing societal awareness can help reduce this prejudice.
+In fact, it is not microbial and cannot be transmitted from person to person.
+This misconception may lead patients to feel socially isolated or to hide their condition.
+Increasing awareness in society helps reduce this stigma.

-Another widespread myth is that there is a definitive cure for psoriasis.
-However, psoriasis is a chronic condition that does not fully resolve; it can only be managed with treatment.
-Modern therapies can achieve long remission periods, but the disease may return.
+Another common myth among patients is that there is a definitive cure.
+In reality, psoriasis is chronic and cannot be completely eliminated; it can be controlled with treatment.
+Modern therapies allow for long periods of remission, though the disease may recur.

-Finally, the belief that herbal or homemade remedies can replace scientific treatments is a major misconception.
-These methods often lack sufficient efficacy and may irritate the skin.
-Treatment must always be planned under the supervision of a specialist physician.
+Lastly, the belief that herbal or homemade remedies can replace scientific treatments is also a major misconception.
+Such methods often lack efficacy and may even irritate the skin.
+Therefore, treatment must be planned under the supervision of a specialist.

-One of the most common misconceptions about psoriasis is that it’s merely a cosmetic issue.
-In reality, psoriasis is a chronic immune-related disease that can affect joints and significantly reduce quality of life.
-Accepting this fact is crucial to understanding that the disease goes beyond appearance.
+One of the most common misconceptions about psoriasis is that it is purely an aesthetic issue.
+In fact, psoriasis is a chronic immune-related condition that can also affect the joints and significantly reduce quality of life.
+Accepting this fact is important to understand that the disease is not just a cosmetic problem.

-Another strong prejudice is that psoriasis patients need to limit their social lives.
-In fact, with proper treatment and regular follow-up, patients can lead active lives.
-Increasing societal awareness plays a critical role in breaking this prejudice.
+Another strong bias is the belief that psoriasis patients should limit their social life.
+In reality, with proper treatment and regular monitoring, patients can lead an active life.
+Increasing societal awareness plays a critical role in breaking this bias.

-A common misconception among patients is the expectation of complete recovery.
-While psoriasis may not fully disappear, appropriate treatment can control it and significantly reduce symptoms long-term.
+Another common misconception among patients is expecting complete recovery.
+While psoriasis may not fully disappear, appropriate treatment can control it and significantly alleviate symptoms.
 Continuing treatment without interruption is essential to prevent flare-ups.

-Finally, the belief that herbal mixtures or internet-recommended remedies are more effective than scientific treatments is widespread.
-However, these methods lack proven efficacy and may harm the skin.
-Following specialist doctor recommendations is the most reliable way to overcome misconceptions.
+Finally, many believe that herbal mixes or online-recommended remedies are more effective than scientific treatment.
+However, these methods are unproven and may even harm the skin.
+Therefore, following the advice of a specialist doctor is the most reliable way to overcome misconceptions.

 Empower Yourself with Accurate Information While Living with Psoriasis

-Psoriasis is a chronic skin condition often misunderstood and significantly impacts quality of life.
-The most important step in living with this disease is to equip yourself with accurate information and dispel misconceptions.
-While psoriasis treatment may not provide complete recovery, modern methods can control the disease and reduce flare-ups.
+Psoriasis is a chronic skin condition often misunderstood and impacting quality of life.
+The most important step in living with this disease is to equip yourself with accurate information and eliminate misconceptions.
+While psoriasis treatment may not provide a complete cure, modern methods allow disease control and reduce flare-ups.

-Many people believe psoriasis is contagious, but this is not true.
-Psoriasis is an immune-system-related condition and does not spread to others.
-Educating those around you about this can benefit both your social relationships and mental health.
+Many people mistakenly think psoriasis is contagious, but this is not true.
+Psoriasis is an immune system-related disease and cannot spread to others.
+Educating those around you is important for both social relationships and mental health.

-Psoriasis symptoms vary from person to person; itching, redness, and scaling are among the most common complaints.
-During treatment, skincare and adherence to doctor recommendations make a significant difference.
-Additionally, lifestyle changes like stress management, healthy eating, and regular exercise positively influence the disease’s course.
+Psoriasis symptoms vary between individuals; itching, redness, and scaling are the most common complaints.
+Following skincare routines and doctor recommendations makes a significant difference during treatment.
+Additionally, stress management, healthy nutrition, and regular exercise positively influence the disease course.

-Having accurate information empowers you in the fight against psoriasis.
+Having accurate information empowers you in managing psoriasis.
 Treatment options include topical creams, phototherapy, and systemic medications.
-Since every patient’s condition is unique, treatment plans must be tailored by a specialist dermatologist.
+Since each patient’s situation is unique, the treatment plan must be personalized by a specialist dermatologist.